A Guide to Choosing Strobes and Video Lights

 We know that we lose light as we descend in the water column, which is why many divers carry a torch (or dive light) to bring out the vibrant colors of the reef at depth.
 Underwater strobes and video lights serve the same purpose; they bring back the color and contrast lost as we descend.

-As underwater photographers, this color helps bring POP and energy to our images, fill in gloomy shadows, and help capture sharp images due to the extra light available (and resulting camera settings).
+As underwater photographers, this color helps bring POP and energy to our images, fill in gloomy shadows, and help capture sharp images.

 Underwater Strobe Basics

-Strobes are used for underwater still photos.
+Strobes are used exclusively for still photos.
 Sorry video shooters!

 How do Strobes Work?